CogentRedTester/mpv-sub-select/README.md

 # mpv-sub-select

 This script allows you to configure advanced subtitle track selection based on the current audio track and the names and language of the subtitle tracks.
-The script will automatically disable itself when `--sid` is not set to `auto`, or when `--track-auto-selection` is disabled.
+The script will automatically disable itself when mpv is started with `--sid` not set to `auto`, or when `--track-auto-selection` is disabled.

+## Commands
+The script supports two commands to contrl subtitle selection.

+### `script-message select-subtitles`
+This command will force subtitle selection during runtime based on the current audio track.

+### `script-message sub-select [arg]`
+This command will enable/disable the script.
+Valid arguments are `enable`, `disable`, and `toggle`.
+If the script is enabled then the current subtitle track will be reselected.

 ## Configuration